mikechau/react-primer-draft/README.md

 [Bluebird](https://github.com/petkaantonov/bluebird) is a fully featured promise library with a focus on innovative features and performance.

 ### lodash
-[lodash](https://lodash.com/) is a JavaScript utility library delivering consistency, modularity, performance, & extras.
+[lodash](https://lodash.com/) is a JavaScript utility library delivering consistency, modularity, performance & extras.

 ### normalizr
 [normalizr](https://github.com/gaearon/normalizr) normalizes deeply nested JSON API responses according to a schema for Flux applications.